Adobe Version Cue is a software version tracking system for Adobe

 allows local attackers to gain root privileges.
 Version Cue includes a

-with root privileges.
+arbitrary code execution with root privileges.

-installed with Adobe Creative Suite or other Adobe products.
+only installed with Adobe Creative Suite or other Adobe products.

 iDEFENSE Labs has confirmed the existence of this vulnerability in